thk123/se4be-website/index.md

 ### Seminar D: Code Review

-A code review process spots defects and share knowledge amongst developers.
-It involves having one developer review another developers changes to the source code before it is submitted.
+A code review process improves code quality and share knowledge amongst developers.
+This seminar will teach developers a system for efficently reviewing code, focusing on what is important to improve.

 **Having a code review process will simultaneously upskill your developers and improve the quality of your code.**